alex17-sys/stdlib-sniper/docs/data_structures/heaps/heap_push_pop.md

+---
+title: Push and Pop from Heap
+description: Zero-dependency Python snippets for pushing and popping from a heap using the standard library heapq module.
+keywords: data-structures, efficient, heap, heappushpop, heapq, heapreplace, min-heap, pop, push, replace
+---

 # Push and Pop from Heap

-Zero-dependency Python snippets using only the standard library.
+Zero-dependency Python snippets for pushing and popping from a heap using the standard library heapq module.

 3 snippets available in this sub-category.